Receiving Unix Signals¶

 Unix system event notifications normally interrupt an application,

 triggering their handler.
-When used with asyncio
+When used with asyncio, signal

 handler callbacks are interleaved with the other coroutines and